Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Introduction

-We briefly describe our observations and improvement over the standard Strauffer and Grimson ~\cite{Strauffer}'s GMM.
+A survey of variants of GMM, issues and analysis are presented in ~\cite{Bouwmans}.
+In our work, we focus on solving the variable-rate adaptation problem and improving the performance.
+Abstractly, our work tries to fuse several algorithms to achieve speed and accuracy and we list similar methods here.
+Similar attempts have been made by the following researchers. ~\cite{toyama} and ~\cite{Mubarak} used a Hierarchical background subtraction method that operates in different scales over the image : namely pixel, region and image level, while their models themselves are not hierarchical.
+Authors ~\cite{Zuo} switch between GMM and RGA models, while choosing a complex model for complicated backgrounds and simple model for simpler backgrounds.
+They use an entropy based measure to switch between the different models.
+We briefly describe our observations and improvement over the standard GMM from ~\cite{Strauffer}.
 We observe in most cases, background subtraction is an asymmetric classification problem with probability of foreground pixel being much lesser than that of background.
 This assumption fails in the case of scenes like highways, a busy street, etc. In our work, we focus mainly on surveillance scenarios where there is very low foreground occupancy.
 Our framework exploits this fact and at the same time handles variable rate changes in background and improves accuracy.
 Our key contributions in this paper include: 1.
 Decomposition of GMM to form an adaptive cascade of classifiers - Cascade of Gaussians (CoG) which handles complex scenes in an efficient way to obtain real-time performance.
 2. A confidence estimate for each pixel’s classification which would be used to vary the learning rate and thresholds for the classifiers and adaptive sampling.
 3. Learning a time windowed KDE from the training data-set which would act as a prior to the Adaptive Rejection Cascade and also help the confidence estimate.

-The decomposition of the GMM into the cascade is similar to the increasing true positive detection rate inspired by the Viola Jones Rejection Cascade ~\cite{Viola}. ~\cite{Valentine} provides an optimized lookup for highly probable colors in the incoming background pixels thus providing speedup in the access.
-We try to provide a generalized method by grouping pixels with similar behavior during our Training Phase in Section 2.
-The rest of the paper is organized into three sections.
-Section 2 describes the components of the framework and providing motivation behind each component.
-Section 3 contains the description of the algorithm and compares with other algorithms.
-Section 4 discusses the results, improvements and future work.
+The decomposition of the GMM into the cascade is similar to the increasing true positive detection rate inspired by the Viola Jones Rejection Cascade ~\cite{Viola}.
+Authors ~\cite{Valentine} provided an optimized lookup for highly probable colors in the incoming background pixels thus providing speedup in the access.